achmedazri/PortfolioProject-IBM-Data-Analyst/README.md

 IBM Data Analyst Professional Capstone project

 In this capstone project, assuming myself as Data Analyst at global IT company, I have been tasked with collecting data from various sources, data cleaning, exploratory data analysis, data visualisation, and dashboarding to identify trends for this year's report on emerging skills.
-The key issues in this projects are to answer below questions;
+The key issues in this projects is to answer below questions;

 1. What are the top programming languages in demand?